 - The output MKV files can be very large in size;

-- MakeMKV relies on the CPU rather than GPU.
-The protected DVD ripping speed will largely depend on your Mac configuration.
+- MakeMKV relies on the CPU rather than the GPU.
+The copy-protected DVD ripping speed will largely depend on your Mac's configuration.
 Sometimes it takes a long time to finish the rip and you may also see high CPU usage or MakeMKV down errors.

 How to rip copy-protected DVD with MakeMKV?

 Step 1: Free download MakeMKV on your computer and then launch it.
 If the encrypted DVD disc is already in the DVD drive, MakeMKV will detect it and automatically show it.
 If not, click the source menu to select the DVD.